Traveling in Uzbekistan is one of my best holiday memories yet.

 The main languages spoken in Uzbekistan are Uzbek and Russian, and many people will speak a local dialect depending on what part of the country you are in.
 English is not widely spoken, though many hotels will have English-speaking staff and many tour guides will speak English.
 The easiest way of traveling here is via an organized tour, and for this we recommend is Kalpak Travel.

 Independent travel in Uzbekistan is most commonly done via high-speed train (have your hotel help you purchase tickets) or by shared or private taxi.

 Is it Safe to Travel Uzbekistan?

 The capital city of Tashkent is where your journey will likely begin.
-It’s surprisingly green and immaculately clean, and it’s here that you can pick up any sort of health or sanitary items you might need before you start your journey.
+It’s surprisingly green and immaculately clean.
+Here, you can pick up any sort of health or sanitary items you might need before you start your journey.

 Where to Stay: Your best option is the newly-opened Hyatt Regency Tashkent, an immaculately clean, comfortable, upscale option.

 Modern Tashkent: Independence Square, Amir Temur Square, and the Grieving Mother Monument, all of which you can see in/near the metro stations of Tashkent.

 Khasti Imam Complex: Come here to see the gorgeous Tilla Sheikh Mosque and nearby Barakkhan Madrasa and Kaffal Schaschi Mausoleum.

 Chorsu Bazaar: You’ll mostly find food products here, including horse meat, which is sold inside.
 Though you won’t find many souvenirs here, it’s interesting to walk through.

 Guide to Bukhara